Stephen-Gates/service-locations/README.md

 ## Software

-Software is needed to implement the following spatial functions:
+As highlighted in the User Stories, Software is needed to implement the following spatial functions:

 - ~~check points are within spatial extent~~
 - ~~discover spatial data~~